Lokesh04092004/Counter_4bit_up-down/README.md

 	We are simulating verilog design without using any libraries

-## Fig 5: Selection of Don’t include any libraries

 	A Click “OK” in the “nclaunch: Open Design Directory” window